jonyet/webdriverio-boilerplate/readme.md

-unfortunately, webdrivercss has been deprecated since wdio v2. this Resembler class i've added is a workaround for said deprecated plugin. it uses similiar (if not the same) modules in order to effectively accomplish the same visual regression task. currently recommended to be used with firefox, as the chromedriver v2+ team refuses to acknowledge the need to fix a broken feature (full document screenshots).
+unfortunately, webdrivercss has been deprecated since wdio v2. this Resembler class i've added is a workaround for said deprecated plugin. it uses similiar (if not the same) modules in order to effectively accomplish the same visual regression task. _currently required to be used with firefox_ and recommended with very tight control over the environment in which the tests will be conducted (see `capabilities` in `wdio.visual.js`). the chromedriver v2+ team evidently refuses to acknowledge the need to fix a broken feature (full document screenshots), which is a core dependency for the feature. mozilla has recently joined this problem as well, breaking full DOM screenshots for versions 48 and higher.

 Usage: